 Who We Are

-Jean Marie’s Garden, LLC is a family-owned farm operated by Dave and Talia Hammond located in the verdant hills of southern Washington in the Columbia River Gorge national scenic area.
-Specializing in sustainably grown culinary and medicinal herbs, Jean Marie's Garden offers bulk herbs through wholesale, retail and CSA format.
-We also provide finished herbal products that nourish the health of people and the planet.
-As part of our mission to make medicinal and culinary herbs a part of everyday life, we offer workshops throughout the year and seasonal farmstays that are as relaxing as they are educational.
+Jean Marie’s Garden, LLC is a family-owned affair operated by Dave and Talia Hammond located in the verdant hills of southern Washington in the Columbia River Gorge national scenic area.
+Specializing in sustainably grown lifestyle, we offer seasonal farmstays that are as relaxing as they are educational.

 Jean Marie’s Garden was named in honor of Dave’s mother, Jean Marie Hammond, who passed away in 2014.
 May her spirit grace us with her ever-present love and support.